dp30-sub/SEMESTRAL-BREAKDOWN/README.md

 ---

 # 5. **📘 How to Run & Play the Game**
-  -This project is a console-based Java simulation game where you must survive a semester by managing your energy, stress, money, and grades.
+  This project is a console-based Java simulation game where you must survive a semester by managing your energy, stress, money, and grades.
-  -The main entry point of the game is: game/SemestralBreakdown.java
+  The main entry point of the game is: game/SemestralBreakdown.java